workfutures.io

-I have transposed Stewart Brand’s Pace Layers into the context of business.
+In 2023, I transposed Stewart Brand’s Pace Layers into the business context.

 Buildings aren’t made out of glass, concrete and stone: they’re made out of time, layers of time. | Frank Duffy